dehe1011/QuantumDNA/README.md

 This Python package can be cited as:

-> *QuantumDNA (github.com/dehe1011/QuantumDNA)*, D. Herb, 2024, DOI: [10.5281/zenodo.12734027](https://doi.org/10.5281/zenodo.12734027)
+> 1. Herb, D. et al. QuantumDNA: A python package for analyzing quantum charge dynamics in DNA and exploring its biological relevance. *Computer Physics Communications 313*, 109626 (2025).
+DOI: [10.1016/j.cpc.2025.109626](https://doi.org/10.1016/j.cpc.2025.109626)

 ## Introduction

 QuantumDNA is an open-source Python package for simulating charge transfer (CT) and excited states in DNA.
 These processes are key to understanding how DNA maintains genetic stability, how mutations occur, and even how we can use DNA in nanotechnology.
 QuantumDNA combines powerful quantum physics models like Linear Combination of Atomic Orbitals (LCAO) and tight-binding (TB) with quantum master equations to handle environmental effects.
-This makes it possible to analyze large DNA datasets quickly and accurately, uncovering insights into genetic and epigenetic phenomena.
-QuantumDNA comes with a clean and simple graphical user interface (GUI)—perfect for researchers and students, even without extensive coding experience.
+This makes it possible to analyze large DNA datasets efficiently, uncovering insights into genetic and epigenetic phenomena.
+QuantumDNA comes with a graphical user interface (GUI)—making it accesible to researchers across disciplines, even without extensive coding experience.

-Whether you're a scientist, student, or just curious, QuantumDNA is here to help you explore the fascinating world of DNA charge transfer.
-Dive in and start exploring today!
+Whether you're a scientist, student, or just curious, QuantumDNA is here to help you explore the fascinating world of exiton and charge transfer in DNA.
+Dive in and start exploring!

 <p align="center">
     <img src="docs/figures/2_qDNA_structure.png" width="50%">